 Let us now check how to prevent vishing.
 To do so, adhere to the following points:

 Do not share confidential information: If the caller asks for confidential information, such as your bank user ID, account number or credit card number, it will surely be a visher.
-The representatives of reputed financial institution, such as your bank, will never request confidential information through telephone.
+The representatives of reputed financial institution will never request confidential information through telephone.

 Never share OTP: OTP is used as a two-factor authentication for transactions.
 You should never share your OTP with anyone.
 Sharing OTP may enable vishers to perform transactions from your accounts.